MicrosoftDocs/dynamics365smb-docs/business-central/enable-ai.md

    ![![Alt text](allow-data-movement.png)](allow-data-movement.png)

-You can opt out by turning of the  **Allow data movement** switch.
-Once a Azure OpenAI Service becomes available in your Business Central environment geography, your environment is automatically connected to it, and the switch is in no longer available.
+You can opt out by turning off the  **Allow data movement** switch.
+Once an Azure OpenAI Service becomes available in your Business Central environment geography, your environment is automatically connected to it, and the switch is in no longer available.

 <!--